 Vodafone Group on Friday told the Delhi High Court that it is not submitting to the jurisdiction of the courts here regarding the arbitration process initiated by it against India in connection with a tax demand of Rs 11,000 crore.

 The company has initiated arbitration proceedings under the India-United Kingdom Bilateral Investment Protection Agreement (BIPA) in connection with the tax demand raised against the company in relation to its $11 billion deal acquiring the stake of Hutchinson Telecom.

-Delhi HC on August 22 had restrained Vodafone Group's arbitration proceedings under India-UK BIPA which was company's second arbitration on same issue
+The high court on August 22 had restrained the Vodafone Group's arbitration proceedings under the India-UK BIPA which was the company's second arbitration on the same issue.

 Earlier the company had initiated a similar arbitration under the India-Netherlands BIPA on the same issue and that proceeding is still going on.